adaptdk/usa-documentation/checklists/NEW_PROJECT.md

   For a *Scrum* board: New, Backlog, In Progress, Review/QA, Closed.
   For a *Kanban* board: New, Backlog, In Progress, Review/QA, Done, Closed.

+- [ ] Add the following github teams to the project repo (see [documentation regarding team structure](../github-team-structure/README.md))
+  - [ ] [adapt-usa-admin](https://github.com/orgs/adaptdk/teams/adapt-usa-admin) should have admin access
+  - [ ] [adapt-usa-developers](https://github.com/orgs/adaptdk/teams/adapt-usa-developers) should have write access
+  - [ ] [adapt-usa-pm](https://github.com/orgs/adaptdk/teams/adapt-usa-pm) should have maintain access
+- [ ] Create new Basecamp project.
+  - [ ] Invite internal team members.
+  - [ ] Invite client team members.
+  - [ ] Add all relevant artifacts to the docs section in Basecamp.
 - [ ] Establish internal meeting cadence (aka standups) dependent on schedule + project size.
 - [ ] Establish external meeting cadence with client
 - [ ] Create Harvest project.